polyipseity/information/general/harmonic oscillator.md

 > & = A \cos(\omega_d t + \varphi) && (\text{drop the imaginary part}) \end{aligned}
 > \end{aligned}$$

-The steady-state solution is as below (the transient solution can be found {{from the homogeneous equation}}):
+The transient solution can be found {{from the homogeneous equation}}.
+The steady-state solution is as below:

 > __driven, damped harmonic oscillator with sinusoidal driving force, {{steady-state solution}}__
 >